vbauerster/mpb/README.md

     // simulating some work
     max := 100 * time.Millisecond
     for i := 0; i < total; i++ {
-        // start variable is solely for EWMA calculation
-        // EWMA's unit of measure is an iteration's duration start := time.Now()
         time.Sleep(time.Duration(rand.Intn(10)+1) * max / 10)
         bar.Increment()
-        // we need to call DecoratorEwmaUpdate to fulfill ewma decorator's contract bar.DecoratorEwmaUpdate(time.Since(start))
     }
     // wait for our bar to complete and flush p.Wait()